by Kristin Frankiewicz

 For example, one of our clients launched a new regional event.
 The primary purpose was making buyer/seller connections; it sold out and was very successful.
 Another client launched four regional meetings, providing partners opportunities to network with members.
 It has helped replace revenue from the prior year's cancellation of the client’s international conference.

 As we think about how partner needs are changing, associations should have a sensibility around developing an inventory of high-quality, high-impact partner opportunities.
 Coming out of COVID, the most profound learning for me has been that if we design the right opportunities and value price them, partners will invest in them.
 They want to engage with an audience in a way that will help them stand out.

 TM: Omnichannel strategies for partner and member engagement will have staying power.
 Retail organizations have proven that giving customers the opportunity to engage across myriad platforms works.
 It provides richer customer profiles, which translates to associations and their need for this data to drive higher member value.

 What makes you optimistic for the future of engaging partners in events?

 JC: Partners understand the value of engaging our clients’ members through their events, whether that be in-person or via digital channels.
 As we work with our clients to design and deliver more omnichannel event experiences and increase the number of high-impact engagement opportunities associated with the events, we’re confident that partners will achieve an even greater return from their event participation.

 TM: We provide partners with access to clients’ membership, and one channel to do that is through the clients’ events.
 The magnitude of the partner engagement in the event may change as a result of omnichannel strategies, but it will not disappear.

-Kristin Frankiewicz is in the Marketing & Communication Services unit at Smithbucklin.
+Kristin Frankiewicz is in Marketing & Communication Services at Smithbucklin.